MicrosoftDocs/OfficeDocs-O365ITPro/yammer/get-started-with-yammer/azure-ad-b2b-guests-yammer.md

 - Guests cannot create new communities in the network they are invited to.

-- A guest can't be a community admin, nor can they change community settings, including:
+- A guest can't be a community admin, nor can they change community settings like these:
   - Adding new members to the community and removing membership
   - Promoting and demoting the owners
   - Editing community info